hrbrmstr/rstudio-electron-quarto-installer/README.md

 - Move it to a place on your `$PATH`
 - Ensure it is executable (i.e. `chmod 755 /path/tp/rstudio-quarto-daily.zsh`)

-## WARNING

-Via [this issue](https://github.com/hrbrmstr/rstudio-electron-quarto-installer/issues/2), Apple Silicion RStudio Electron hates `qmd` files.

-If `qmd` files are detected as being open in your RStudio session, you will be prompted to reset your RStudio Desktop state before the script will attempt to install RStudio Electron.

 ## NOTE

 - It will check if any local Quarto and RStudio installs are at the latest already.